-It has a population of around 350, a primary school, shop, hotel and harbour.
-Burray has beautiful sandy beaches, great views across Scapa Flow and otters and seals can sometimes be seen from around the fourth barrier.
+It has a population of around 350, a new primary school, shop, hotel and harbour.
+Burray has beautiful sandy beaches, some of the best views across Scapa Flow and otters and seals can be seen from around the fourth barrier.

 Inside Explore Orkney

-Orkney's capital dates back to Norse times, in the 11th century, when it was called Kirkjuvagr (church of the bay).More
+Orkney's capital dates back to Norse times, in the 11th century, when it was called Kirkjuvagr (Church of the bay).More

+Stromness poet and author George Mackay Brown once wrote that the town's 'streets uncoiled like a sailor's rope from North to South'.
 Quaint closes and narrow old streets huddled between stone buildings of historical interest is the delight that is Stromness.
 Orkney’s second largest town is an architectural gem that inspires artists and writers and is a favourite with visitors.More

-Eday is at the centre of Orkney’s North Isles and has a rich heritage and history to explore as well as being at the forefront of research for the modern renewable energy industry.More
+Eday is at the centre of Orkney’s North Isles and has a rich heritage and history to explore, as well as being at the forefront of research for the modern renewable energy industry.More

 Hoy and Graemsay

-Orkney’s second largest island Hoy dramatically rises from the sea with mountainous moorland and glacial valleys, appearing more like a highland landscape than a typical Orkney low-lying island.More
+Hoy is Orkney’s second largest island and dramatically rises from the sea with mountainous moorland and glacial valleys, appearing more like a highland landscape than a typical Orkney low-lying island.More

-Seaweed eating sheep, an Old Beacon featured on prime time television and the flight path for thousands of migratory birds have all helped put North Ronaldsay on the map.More
+The island's unique seaweed eating sheep, an Old Beacon featured on prime time television and the flight path for thousands of migratory birds have all helped put North Ronaldsay on the map.More

 Take the world’s shortest scheduled flight and see northern Europe’s oldest house on one of Orkney’s smallest inhabited islands with a big community heart.More

 Rousay, Egilsay and Wyre

-Shapinsay is only a 25-minute ferry ride from Kirkwall but the atmosphere of a small Orkney island can be soaked up even before you step ashore.More
+Shapinsay is only a 25-minute ferry ride from Kirkwall but the atmosphere of this small Orkney island can be soaked up even before you step ashore.More

-Stronsay is a beautiful island to visit and to live on with magical sandy beaches backed by dunes, a stunning coastline and a main settlement with grand houses dating back to the herring fishery days.More
+Stronsay is a beautiful island to visit and live on with magical sandy beaches backed by dunes, a stunning coastline and a main settlement with grand houses dating back to the herring fishery days.More

 Westray is known as the Queen o’ the Isles and is a vibrant place to live, work and visit.More